 Graduate Alternative and Health Professions Loans

-You will be directed to a third party website, ELM Select, to view the 2018-2019 Graduate Alternative Loans and Health Professions Alternative Loan Recommended Lender List.
+You will be directed to a third party website, ELM Select, to view the 2020-2021 Graduate Alternative Loan, Health Professions Loan and Private Consolidation Recommended Lender Lists.

 If you have exhausted other financing options such as the Nelnet Payment Plan, the Direct Stafford Loan and the Direct Graduate PLUS Loan, then you might want to consider an Alternative Private Loan.
 Students with a credit-worthy co-applicant may apply for a private educational loan to finance educational costs.
 If the borrower defaults (stops making payments or is late in making payments) on the private loan, the co-signer is fully responsible for the loan.
 Please note that with current credit market conditions, credit approval for these loans has become more restrictive.
 Lenders may offer variable and fixed interest rate loans.
-Additionally, the continued funding from these loans for all graduate years has become less reliable than the Direct Graduate PLUS Loan.
 Application and credit review requirements vary.
 Our advice is to apply early if you choose one of these loans as part of your financing plan.
 Please review the Alternative Loan Recommended Lender List.

-Alternative Loan Recommended Lender List Selection Process 2018-2019
+Alternative Loan and Health Profession Loan Recommended Lender List Selection Process 2020-2021